Unleash/unleash/website/docs/feature-flag-tutorials/sveltekit/feature-flags-sveltekit.md

 npm create svelte@latest habits
 ```

-We'll need a few more dependencies, let's install them now so it's out of the way.
+We'll need a few more dependencies.
+You can install these in one command below:

 ```
 npm i date-fns @unleash/proxy-client-svelte unleash-client
 ```

-## Let's make a basic habits app
+## Create a basic habits app

 We'll use Svelte stores to keep track of a global array of habits.
 For the sake of simplicity, we won't store these habits anywhere yet (feel free to add localStorage or a database).
 Our basic habit app will only consist of 3 files.